mchantosa/DataCleaning/CodeBook.md

 1. Combine data sets, we will refer to this as the combined_data henceforth

 1. Create a new data (the end product) frame from the combined data
-     * Itteratively filter data by permutations of activity and source, gather the resulting mean values accross columns
+     * Itteratively filter data by permutations of activity and source, gather the resulting mean values across columns
      * Store these in a new data frame of parameters [variable, average, activity, source]

 ### Variables